stereotype441/language/resources/type-system/inference.md

   it completes with a value `v`, then `v` will be an instance of `T`.
 This guarantee is known as _future soundness_.

+The rules below include informal sketches of a proof that each of the above soundness guarantees holds.
+These are non-normative, so they are typeset in _italics_.

 # Coercions

 _Coercion_ is a type inference step that transforms an expression artifact `m'`,